 For those who have to hit the highways, road salt is, literally, a lifesaver.

 The problem is, the more than 22 million tons of road salt used nationwide each year don't just disappear after the snow melts.
 And evidence is growing that the salt concentration of streams, lakes and groundwater is steadily increasing.
 Salt levels in some places are high enough to harm roadside plants and aquatic life.
+But lately, many agencies are using alternative chemicals and new technologies that allow less salt to be used.

 "Salt is a natural ingredient, but what is not natural is the concentrations," said Richard Hanneman, President of the Salt Institute, based in Alexandria, Va.